joordy/browser-technologies-2021/docs/opdracht2/badConnection.md

 ### Coolblue

-I also checked Coolblue, another tech-related reseller in the Netherlands.
+I also checked [CoolBlue](www.coollue.nl), another tech-related reseller in the Netherlands.

 #### **Normal conditions**

-With the normal conditions, the page content loads in 1500ms, which is pretty fast for a web-page.
+With the normal conditions, the page content renders in 1500ms, which is pretty fast for a web-page.

 ![Normal conditions on coolblue home page](https://user-images.githubusercontent.com/48051912/110779203-8c2c0380-8263-11eb-97f9-0569f9834760.png)